haiwen/seafile/README.markdown

 Introduction
 ============

-Seafile is a new generation open source cloud storage, providing advanced features on file syncing, privacy protection and teamwork.
+Seafile is a next-generation open source cloud storage system, with advanced support for file syncing, privacy protection and teamwork.

 Collections of files are called libraries, and each library can be synced separately.
 A library can be encrypted with a user chosen password.
 This password is not stored on the server, so even the server admin can't view your file contents.